alexcrichton/coz-rs/README.md

 Then you'll want to either at throughput or latency tracepoints.
 More information on this [can be found upstream](https://github.com/plasma-umass/coz/#profiling-modes).
-If you have something you'd wish whould execute more often, you can add:
+If you have something you'd wish to execute more often, you can add:

 ```rust
 fn main() {